icopy-site/awesome/docs/awesome/awesome-naming.md

 - [Carousel](https://www.nngroup.com/articles/designing-effective-carousels/) - A kind of animated slideshow looping back on itself.
 - [Desktop](https://en.wikipedia.org/wiki/Desktop_metaphor) - The metaphorical top of the user's desk, upon which objects such as documents and folders of documents can be placed.
 - [Hamburger button](https://en.wikipedia.org/wiki/Hamburger_button) - A button to toggle a menu.
 The associated icon resembles a hamburger.

+## Theoretical Computer Science

+- [Clique problem](https://en.wikipedia.org/wiki/Clique_problem) - The problem of finding groups of mutual friends in a network of people with friendship relations.
+Or more general, finding complete subgraphs.

 ## Other